Spayker/spike-boost-client/README.md

 # SpikeBoost Client Part

 Project stays in the active phaze of development.
-Currently, Android platform is chosed as a main test stand.
+Android platform was chosen as a main test stand.
-If it works like expected IoS support will be included.

 ## Description
 Client side of SpikeBoost includes several screens to provide end user with next features: